FAIR Fine Art Guide

 Routing: when weighted silver should go to a silver specialist

-Weighted wording is often the point where a decorative-arts question becomes a silver-specialist question.
-FAIR should route directly to a silver specialist when the assignment depends on hallmark reading, maker identification, form rarity, mixed construction, or whether a matched group is genuinely complete.
+Weighted wording is often where a decorative-arts question becomes a silver-specialist question.
+Route directly to a silver specialist when hallmark reading, maker identification, form rarity, mixed construction, or group completeness drives value.

 • Send the file to a silver specialist when the marks are faint, partial, conflicting, or tied to English, continental, or retailer-specific silver traditions.